We use cookies to improve your experience and for marketing. View our Cookie Policy for more information.

 How much does a TMS cost?

-The total cost of a TMS is comprised of the initial purchase cost, a range of possible one-time and recurring fees covering implementation and data migration, and additional costs that will be felt over time such as ongoing maintenance, specialist support, and training.
-Most TMS providers vary their pricing models based on multiple factors, but there are some rough guidelines.
+The total cost of a TMS includes the initial purchase price, one-time and recurring fees for implementation and data migration, as well as ongoing expenses like maintenance, specialist support, and training.
+Pricing models vary by provider, but general benchmarks exist:

-In sum, a well-implemented TMS with some degree of configuration and up to three ERP-bank connections may cost around $160,000 in year one and around $140,000 annually thereafter.
-This is in line with a five-year cost estimate of $646,000 (adjusted for inflation) provided by Financial Sciences, maker of the ATOM TMS.
-Note that this does not include transaction fees, which TMS providers sometimes charge based on account and transaction volume.
+In total, a well-implemented TMS with some customization and up to three ERP-bank connections may cost around $160,000 in the first year and $140,000 annually thereafter.
+Over five years, this adds up to approximately $646,000 (adjusted for inflation), according to Financial Sciences, maker of the ATOM TMS.
+Notably, this estimate excludes transaction-based fees, which some providers charge based on account and transaction volume.

-Until recently, any decision regarding treasury software was effectively a choice between a heavy-duty TMS with a long implementation project or sticking with spreadsheets and manual processes.
-A choice between legacy software or none at all.
+Until recently, treasury teams had a binary choice: a complex, high-cost TMS with a long implementation or manual spreadsheets prone to errors and inefficiencies—legacy software or none at all.

-A middle ground is now emerging in the form of modern treasury platforms that combine the core functionality of a TMS with modern API connectivity, real-time reporting, and user-friendly tools.
-Quicker to implement and easier to use, businesses that use several or more banks but have a limited budget for tooling and IT support will find that these platforms tick a lot of boxes.
+A middle ground is emerging with modern treasury platforms that combine the core functionality of a TMS with API connectivity, real-time reporting, and user-friendly tools.
+These solutions are faster to implement, easier to use, and more cost-effective, making them ideal for businesses managing multiple banks but with limited budgets for IT and treasury tooling.

 Manual processes ERP software TMS Modern platforms